mediamicroservices/mm/README.md

 * fix_volume uses an input video file to produce an output video file where the audio is adjusted to meet an integrated loudness of -23dB.
 If the integrated loudness of the input is already within 1dB of the target then no change will occur.
 The output file will be in the same directory as the input file, and the suffix "\_voladj" is added to the file name to distinguish it from the original.
 Your command will look like this: `fix_volume [file1] [file2]`.

 #### ingestfile
 * ingestfile is a combination of multiple microservices for the purposes of creating an Archival Information Package (AIP) from an input of a video file.
 Included in the AIP are the original file, access copies, and corresponding technical metadata.
-Running ingestfile also sets a unique identifier for a video file, and bases the directory and metadata naming on this unique identifier. to run ingestfile, you must have the following variables set: OUTDIR\_INGESTFILE, AIP_STORAGE, PODCASTDELIVER, YOUTUBEDELIVER. the default use of ingestfile runs the following processes on a file:
+Running ingestfile also sets a unique identifier for a video file, and bases the directory and metadata naming on this unique identifier.
+To run ingestfile, you must have the following variables set: OUTDIR\_INGESTFILE, AIP_STORAGE, PODCASTDELIVER, YOUTUBEDELIVER. the default use of ingestfile runs the following processes on a file:
     * queries the user, via terminal prompt or command line, about audio mapping settings, cropping of the video, formula of the video, whether a slate should be created for the file, and whether the original file should be removed after successful ingest. ingestfile also has a queue function, which allows for the user to set up many files at a time.
 	* carries out several tests and will alert the user to discrepancies.
 You may select a formula that will perform an interlacement test on the file (this should only be done if you have a concern that the file may have interlacement issues). ingestfile will also test for: the frame count (if there is a discrepancy between the reported and actual framecount, it will prompt the operator to quit or proceed); black frames at the beginning and end of the file (requests in and out times if needed); and out-of-phase audio (if there is out-of-phase audio, it will prompt the operator to quit or proceed).
     * sets up the structure of the AIP, writes out the input from the user queries to a log file, and uses rsync to move the original file into the objects directory.